Frederiket1912/Flow2Week1/README.md

 Create a "test" method and insert a number of Customers with Addresses into the tables, using JPA.
 Which extra step is required for this strategy compared to OneToMany unidirectional?

 I Address klassen skulle man lave en constructor der tog imod en customer også.

+Many-to-many bidirectional

+How can we implement ManyToMany relationships in an OO-language like Java?

+Begge klasser kan have en liste af objekter af den anden klasse.

+How can we implement ManyToMany relationships in a Relational Database?

+Med en joined tabel der har PK fra de to tabeller man kigger på.

+Run the project and investigate the generated tables.
+Explain ALL generated tables.

+Der er en ADDRESS og en CUSTOMER tabel som før, og så er der en CUSTOMER_ADDRESS tabel der indeholder FK's til de to andre tabellers PK's.